-Recently, several Atlanta chefs were honored by being given the StarChefs Rising Star Award in Atlanta.
+Recently, several chefs were honored by being given the StarChefs Rising Star Award in Atlanta.
 This award is given to “up-and-coming chefs and culinary professionals who represent the vanguard of the contemporary American culinary scene.”
-The afternoon before the big event, Symrise invited 5 Rising Star Chefs to Steelite Showroom for an exclusive round table discussion.
+The afternoon before the big event, Symrise invited 5 Rising Star Chefs to Steelite Showroom for an exclusive roundtable discussion.
 Participating Rising Stars included: Chef Parnass Savang (Talat Market), Pastry Chef Jennifer Yee (Holeman & Finch), Chef Jonathan Kallini (Bacchanalia), Bartender Evan Milliman (Ticonderoga Club), and Chef Todd Ginsberg (The General Muir).
 Mediating for the discussion was Symrise VP of Marketing, Emmanuel Laroche.

-When you have an amazing experience at a restaurant, have you ever thought, how did this chef come up with such palate pleasing dishes?
+When you have an amazing experience at a restaurant, have you ever thought, how did this chef come up with such palate-pleasing dishes?
 The afternoon’s discussion began with an inquiry of the chef’s creative process and how they develop new ideas in the kitchen.

 Pastry Chef, Jennifer Yee, started the conversation off by relaying her method of creative process as being a “grouping of different experiences or ingredients.”
-She said that she often looks back into her past experiences and apply that to any ingredient that she’s working with.
+She said that she often looks back into her past experiences and applies that to any ingredient that she’s working with.
 Her inspiration also comes from peers, books, and the internet.

 Bartender, Evan Milliman said for him, “balance” is his source of inspiration.
 He likes to start with two flavors and build from there.
 He was very passionate about the importance of using garnish in cocktails with a purpose.
 Saying its proper use is essential in how a person experiences the flavors.
 Using different sugars, such as sorghum, helps develop depth in flavor to attain this balance.

-Chef Todd chimed in saying that in the last 10-15 years, he’s seen influences of African culture, as well as classic dishes using greens, grits, and legumes.
-Evan said in the cocktail industry, he’s seen lots of sorrel and the use of bitterness.
-Being fairly new to Atlanta, Chef Jennifer, had never heard of the southern grown berry, the muscadine or its variety, scuppernongs.
+Chef Todd chimed in saying that in the last 10-15 years, he’s seen influences of African culture, as well as classic dishes using collard greens, grits, and legumes.
+Evan said in the cocktail industry, he’s seen lots of sorrels and the use of bitterness.
+Being fairly new to Atlanta, Chef Jennifer had never heard of the southern grown berry, the muscadine or its variety, scuppernongs.
 When they’re in season, she likes to experiment with their flavors by juicing them.
-Another southern ingredient she likes to play with is Purple Ribbon Sugar Cane, using it to lightly sweeten a dessert with its deep earthy flavor.
+Another southern food ingredient she likes to play with is Purple Ribbon Sugar Cane, using it to lightly sweeten a dessert with its deep earthy flavor.